Zinc ricinoleate

 Zinc ricinoleate is the zinc salt of ricinoleic acid, a major fatty acid found in castor oil.
 It is used in many deodorants as an odor-adsorbing agent.
 The mechanism of this activity is unclear.

-Zinc carboxylates adopt the basic zinc acetate structure but they are often depict, like here, as salts with naked Zn2+ and two ionized carboxylate anions.
+Zinc carboxylates adopt the basic zinc acetate structure but they are often depicted, like here, as salts with naked Zn2+ and two ionized carboxylate anions.